OPENDAP/sql_handler/README.md

 # Welcome to the Hyrax sql_handler
 This handler makes the happytimes with the RDBMS data. w00t.

+## Additional Required Software
+In addition to the Hyrax server, you will need a database that can be accessed using ODBC and an ODBC driver for that database that is compatible with the unixODBC software package.
+This includes most Relational Database Management Systems (RDBMS) as well as many other interesting tools, including NoSQL databases like MongoDB.

+If your computer does not have the unixODBC driver software installed, see 'Installing ODBC on your Hyrax server' below.
+To build the Hyrax sql handler, you only need the generic components of unixODBC to be installed.
+However, to actually serve data from a database, you will need the appropriate (specific) driver.

 ## Building and Installing the sql_handler
 Unlike most of the BES modules, this handler for SQL data is a separate project.
 It can be added to the bes/modules directory or built outside of the bes software.